-It’s been two years (only two years!) since the Lord began bringing abuse victims into my life, and my heart hurts.
+It’s been two years (only two years!) since the Lord began regularly bringing sexual abuse survivors into my life, and my heart hurts.

 I was scrolling back through some of my correspondence to retrieve some information, and I came across a letter I wrote to a friend, early on, when it was all still new to me.